redux-saga/redux-saga/packages/babel-plugin-transform-redux-saga-source/README.md

+## NOTE: plugin is still in development mode, so use it on your own risk

 Babel plugin for code instrumenting by extending [redux-saga](https://github.com/redux-saga/redux-saga) code fragments with additional meta-data.
 Meta-data contains information about code fragment location and other details, that could be consumed by developer tools or libraries.

 ## Example